 7. A guarantee.

-It happens all the time.
-Someone makes a fantastic sales presentation, and then doesn’t close the deal because he didn’t clearly ask for the order or made the process confusing rather than simple.
-Statistics show that you need to ask for the order at least 3 times to close substantial sales.
-(Some studies put the number at 7!)
-If you can, offer several ways for your prospects to order.
-Consumers love choices.
-It tells them, “You’re talking directly to me and meeting my unique needs.”
-If you only offer one way to order, make it crystal clear how to do it AND how easy it is.
-Describe it in detail and ask for the order.
+This always happens.
+Someone made a wonderful sales presentation, but did not close the deal since he did not ask for the order or made the purchase process confusing.
+You have to ask for the order at least 3 times to close a sale.
+Offer a variety of ways for your readers to order.
+People love choices.
+If you offer only one way to order, describe clearly how to do it and make it easy to do it.
+Explain in details and ask for the order.
 Then ask again.

-Copy and design are critical to you being able to sell your product/service and they are fully dependent on each other.
-Great copy with poor design, or vice versa just won’t work if you want to create an offer that compels visitors to take action.
-Let us know what you think in the comment below:
+Copy and design are important to sell your offer and they are dependent on each other.
+Good copy with bad design, or bad copy with good design simply will not work if you wish to have an offer that compels your readers to take action.